veiko/jest-a11y/docs/matchers/to-be-accessible-breadcrumb.md

 import TabItem from '@theme/TabItem'

-A `breadcrumb` trail consists of a list of links to the parent pages of the current page in hierarchical order.
+<div className="intro-text">A <strong>breadcrumb</strong> trail consists of a list of links to the parent pages of the current page in hierarchical order.</div>

 It helps users find their place within a website or web application.
 Breadcrumbs are often placed horizontally before a page's main content.

 - [WAI Breadcrumb Pattern](https://www.w3.org/WAI/ARIA/apg/patterns/breadcrumb/)
 - [Breadcrumb Example](https://www.w3.org/WAI/ARIA/apg/example-index/breadcrumb/index.html)